mujahidfa/vue-lib/README.md

 # vue-lib

-A monorepo starter for Vue libraries.
+A monorepo starter for building Vue libraries.
 Written in TypeScript and supports TSX.

 ## Features